What is MotherToBaby Utah?

-Al Romeo, Nurse – Teratogen Information Specialist.
+Al Romeo, Senior Registered Nurse – Teratogen Information Specialist.
 Al is a past OTIS board member, having served as Secretary.
-He has been with the program for over seven years and has three publications in peer-reviewed articles and has published more than 30 newsletter and other articles.
+He has been with the program for over ten years and has three publications in peer-reviewed articles and has published more than 30 newsletter and other articles.

-Tania Tetz, Health Program Specialist ll – Teratogen Information Specialist and Spanish Translator.
-Tania is a current member of the UPHA board, serving as the lead of the Finance Unit.
-Tania has been with the program for almost two years.
+Luisa Hansen, Health Program Specialist ll – Teratogen Information Specialist and Spanish Translator.
+Luisa has been with the program for two years.

 Staff at MotherToBaby can take your Telephone Call, Email, Chat or Text during regular business hours, Monday through Friday from 8:00 a.m. to 5:00 p.m.
 We are closed on national and Utah holidays.